petervflocke/yakwd/enablesshoverwifi.md

 Disconnect from USB, ssh over WiFi shall be ready.

+>**Remark**
+It will be neccessary to call all ssh commands with the opption `-oKexAlgorithms=+diffie-hellman-group1-sha1` like this: ssh -oKexAlgorithms=+diffie-hellman-group1-sha1 -l root 192.168.0.123 <br>
+in order to avoid this long option add to or create a file: `~/.ssh/config`with following content:

+    Host 192.168.0.44
+    KexAlgorithms +diffie-hellman-group1-sha1

+where ip is the address of your kindle<br><br>

 ### Password-Less ssh
 For simple oeprations and quick login create password-less login: